python/cpython/Tools/wasm/README.md

 ## wasm32-emscripten limitations and issues

-- Most stdlib modules with dependency on external libraries are missing:
+- Most stdlib modules with a dependency on external libraries are missing:
   ``ctypes``, ``readline``, ``sqlite3``, ``ssl``, and more.
 - Shared extension modules are not implemented yet.
 All extension modules are statically linked into the main binary.
 - Processes are not supported.
-Calls like fork, popen, and subprocess fail with ``ENOSYS`` or ``ENOSUP``.
+System calls like fork, popen, and subprocess fail with ``ENOSYS`` or ``ENOSUP``.
-- Blocking sockets are not available.
-Non-blocking sockets don't work correctly, e.g. ``socket.accept`` crashes the runtime. ``gethostbyname`` does not resolve to a real IP address.
+- Blocking sockets are not available and non-blocking sockets don't work correctly, e.g. ``socket.accept`` crashes the runtime. ``gethostbyname`` does not resolve to a real IP address.
 IPv6 is not available.
 - The ``select`` module is limited. ``select.select()`` crashes the runtime